Geometric Transformer for Fast and Robust Point Cloud Registration: Experiments

-KITTI odometry~\cite{geiger2012we} consists of 11 sequences of outdoor driving scenarios scanned by LiDAR.
+\ptitle{Dataset.} KITTI odometry~\cite{geiger2012we} consists of 11 sequences of outdoor driving scenarios scanned by LiDAR.
 We follow~\cite{choy2019fully,bai2020d3feat,huang2021predator} and use sequences 0-5 for training, 6-7 for validation and 8-10 for testing.
-As in~\cite{choy2019fully,bai2020d3feat,huang2021predator}, the ground-truth poses are refined with ICP and we only use point cloud pairs that are at most $10\text{m}$ away for evaluation.
+As in~\cite{choy2019fully,bai2020d3feat,huang2021predator}, the ground-truth poses are refined with ICP and we only use point cloud pairs that are at least $10\text{m}$ away for evaluation.